For Beginners

 1. Freezing

-The first step in the freeze and dry process is freezing.
-The material is frozen to convert the water present into ice.
-This step preserves the material's structure and locks the moisture in place.
-The material is frozen to a temperature below its eutectic point, the lowest temperature at which it is solid.
+The first step of freezing in the freeze and dry method is actually to convert the water present into ice at a very low temperature below its eutectic point, which is the lowest temperature at which a substance is still a solid.
+By freezing the material, the structure is preserved and the moisture is locked in.

 2. Primary Drying